 § How LAC 33:III.509 Differs from the Federal PSD Rule (at 40 CFR 51.166); and

 Other Online Resources

-In additional to the Air Permit Procedures Manual, other resources include:
+In addition to the Louisiana Guidance for Air Permitting Actions, other resources include:

 EPA’s NSR Website

 EPA’s New Source Review Policy and Guidance Database